Three Dimensional Gravity and Schramm-Loewner Evolution

-Let us discuss the quantization of gravity in the strong coupling regime, where the AdS radius $\ell$ is Planck scale.
-We first review some general features of the path integral in three dimensional quantum gravity with negative cosmological constant~\cite{Dijkgraaf:2000fq,Maldacena:1998bw,Kraus:2006wn}.
-So, we should to compute the path integral,
+Let us now consider gravity where the AdS radius $\ell$ is at Planck scale.
+Firstly, we focus on the path integral in three dimensional quantum gravity with negative cosmological constant~\cite{Castro:2011zq,Santachiara:2007oik,Dijkgraaf:2000fq,Maldacena:1998bw,Kraus:2006wn}.
+The path integral of quantum gravity is given by

-Here the integral is over asymptotically AdS manifolds $M$ with fixed conformal structure at the boundary.
-The classical Euclidean action of the solution is proportional to the central charge $c=3\ell/2G$, where $\ell$ is the AdS radius and $G$ is Newton¡¯s constant. one may note that the central charge $c=3\ell/2G$ is proportional to $\ell$, so it plays the role of the coupling constant in the bulk gravity theory.
-When $c < 1$, the partition function of AdS$_{3}$ quantum gravity is~\cite{Castro:2011zq},
+Note that the Euclidean action $S_{E}$ of the gravity is closely related to the central charge.
+When $c < 1$, the partition function of $AdS_{3}$ quantum gravity read~\cite{Castro:2011zq}

-Here $\Gamma_{e}$ is the subgroup of pure gauge symmetries.
-The function $Z_{vac}$ is equal to the vacuum character of a minimal model CFT, writes as,
+Here $\Gamma_{e}$ is the subgroup. $Z_{vac}$ is the vacuum character partition function of minimal model CFT ~\cite{Castro:2011zq}, namely